wagtail/wagtailtrans/docs/getting_started.rst

 Synchronized trees
 ------------------
-To start using syncronized trees, please see: :ref:`synchronized_trees`.
+To start using synchronized trees, please see: :ref:`synchronized_trees`.

 Freeflow trees
 --------------